orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 ### Directive Bindings & Events

-Next, we&#8217;ll define the class which will used as a controller for this directive, an input data that we&#8217;ll expect to get from the element and an event that this directive will expose.
+Next, we'll define the class which will used as a controller for this directive, an input data that we'll expect to get from the element and an event that this directive will expose.

 <pre class="lang:js decode:true">export class InfiniteScroll {
   @Input() set infiniteScrollDistance(distance: Number) {